omni/poa-bridge/README.md

 - `--database` - location of the database file.

 Bridge forces TLS for RPC connections by default.
 However, in some limited scenarios (like local testing), this might be undesirable.
-In this case, you can use `--allow-insecure-rpc-endpoints` option to allow non-TLS endpoints to be used.
+In this case, you can use the `--allow-insecure-rpc-endpoints` option to allow non-TLS endpoints to be used.
 Ensure, however, that this option is not going to be used in production.